 Let us help identify the right lodging option to fit your needs!

 Brain Rehab Network is committed to developing programs that support the continuum of recovery.
 The steps in the process are:

 1. Obtaining a referral from your physician.
-Once received, our team will review your medical history and brain injury diagnosis, and other relevant information.
-Comorbid conditions will be reviewed on a case by case basis.
+Once received, our team will review your medical history, brain injury diagnosis, and other relevant information.
+Comorbid conditions will be reviewed on a case-by-case basis.
 If you're a referring provider click here to print and complete a referral form.

 2. Once we have a referral, our Admissions Team will support you through the process of identifying your financial resources.
 Medicare guidelines don't include post-acute neurorehabilitation services.
 Some state Medicaid programs may allow for limited funding, contact your Medicaid specialist or caseworker.